Don't forget to check them off!

 - Step 7: You're done!
 Verify and print your schedule

 Need help or advice?
-Contact one of our Student Success Advisors.
+Undergraduate students can contact an advisor in their faculty and graduate students Contact one of our Student Success Advisors.

 Need help or advice?
 Contact your program's Graduate Coordinator.